opensearch-project/project-website/_posts/2025-01-13-announcing-OpenSearchCon-europe-2025.md

 Whether you're a seasoned OpenSearch user or just beginning your journey, OpenSearchCon Europe 2025 offers something for everyone:

-* Learn about the latest features and roadmap for OpenSearch
+* Learn about the latest features and roadmap for OpenSearch.
 * Gain insights into best practices for deployment, scaling, and optimization
 * Explore real-world applications of OpenSearch across various industries
 * Contribute to the future direction of the project through community sessions